 - Additional meetings as needed

+Great!

 Project Roles

 Assign the following roles to project member(s).
 Please note that no single team member is responsible for any of these roles; rather, the specialist coordinates activity related to this work and assigns tasks to team members.
 If your team has more than 6 members, multiple people may be assigned to one role.